stanislavlevin/bind9/bind/README.md

 BIND 9.11.32 is a maintenance release.

+#### BIND 9.11.33

+BIND 9.11.33 is a maintenance release.

+#### BIND 9.11.34

+BIND 9.11.34 is a maintenance release.

+#### BIND 9.11.35

+BIND 9.11.35 is a maintenance release.

+#### BIND 9.11.36

+BIND 9.11.36 is a maintenance release, and also addresses the security vulnerability disclosed in CVE-2021-25219.

 ### <a name="build"/> Building BIND

 Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
-Successful builds have been observed on many versions of Linux and UNIX, including RHEL/CentOS, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.
+Successful builds have been observed on many versions of Linux and UNIX, including RHEL/CentOS/Oracle Linux, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

 BIND is also available for Windows Server 2008 and higher.
 See